11. Typealias

-Custom names for types can be defined using typedef.
-Typedefs may only appear at global scope, they may not appear within functions or procedures.
-A typedef may use any valid identifier for the name of the type.
-After the typedef has been defined any global declaration or function defined may use the new name to refer to the old type.
+Custom names for types can be defined using typealias.
+Type aliases may only appear at global scope, they may not appear within functions or procedures.
+A type alias may use any valid identifier for the name of the type.
+After the type alias has been defined any global declaration or function defined may use the new name to refer to the old type.
 For instance:

 const int a = 0;

-Additionally, these new type names can conflict with symbol names.
+Note that hese new type names can appear to conflict with symbol names.
+However, the compiler can use context to differentiate a type alias from a symbol.
 The following is therefore legal:

 const main A = 'A';